EtherCasts/evm-sim/README.md

 The `serpent` compiler binary needs to be installed and available on the PATH; install it from https://github.com/ethereum/serpent/
 To use LLL, the `lllc` compiler binary needs to be installed and available on the PATH; install it from https://github.com/ethereum/cpp-ethereum/
+To use Mutan, the `mutan` compiler binary needs to be installed and available on the PATH; install it from https://github.com/ethereum/go-ethereum/

 ## Usage